Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: The generation criterion

 It remains to prove the claim that the $Q_j$ are pairwise orthogonal with respect to the Poincar\'e pairing.
 So take distinct $j$ and $k$, and arbitrary elements $\alpha \in Q_j$ and $\beta \in Q_k$.
 We then have

 completing the proof, where the second equality uses graded-commutativity of $\QH^*(X)$ and the third uses the Frobenius algebra relation. \end{proof}

-\subsection{Eigenvalues of $c_1$}
+\subsection{Eigenvalues of $\boldsymbol{c_1}$}

+\textit{This appendix only applies to the $\ZZ/2$-graded Fukaya category.
+We shall therefore assume throughout that all Lagrangians are orientable.}

-Now let $c_1$ denote the first Chern class of $X$, and consider the $\kk$-linear endomorphism $c_1\qprod$ of $\QH^*(X)$ given by quantum multiplication by $c_1$.
-The decomposition of $\QH^*(X)$ that's used most often is into generalised eigenspaces $Q_i$ of $c_1\qprod$, corresponding to eigenvalues $\lambda_i$.
-It is this decomposition that Sheridan considers in \cite{SheridanFano}, and for which he proves the analogue of \cref{thmGenerationFine}.
-He works over $\CC$, where, as we we will prove shortly,
+Let $c_1$ denote the first Chern class of $X$, and consider the $\kk$-linear endomorphism~$c_1\qprod$ of~$\QH^*(X)$ given by quantum multiplication by $c_1$.
+The decomposition of $\QH^*(X)$ that is used most often is into generalised eigenspaces $Q_i$ of $c_1\qprod$, corresponding to eigenvalues $\lambda_i$.
+It is this decomposition that Sheridan considers in \cite{SheridanFano}, and for which he proves the analogue of Theorem~\ref{thmGenerationFine}.
+He works over $\CC$, where, as we will prove shortly,